-3.3.
-Image rectification
+3.3 Image rectification

 Warping images according to a perspective transform results in an important loss of quality.
 On warped images, areas of the image farther from the camera provide little detail and are overall very blurry and non-informative.
 Therefore, image rectification was necessary to calculate wood length, velocity, and volume from the saved pixel-based characterization of each object.
-To do so, the fisheye lens distortion was first corrected.
-A fisheye lens distortion is a characteristic of the lens that produces visual distortion intended to create a wide panoramic or hemispherical image.
-This effect was corrected by a standard Matlab process using the ComputerVisionToolboxTM (Release 2017b).
+To do so, the fish-eye lens distortion was first corrected.
+A fish-eye lens distortion is a characteristic of the lens that produces visual distortion intended to create a wide panoramic or hemispherical image.
+This effect was corrected by a standard MATLAB process using the ComputerVisionToolboxTM (Release 2017b).

-Ground-based cameras have also an oblique angle of view, which means that pixel to meter correspondence is variable and images need to be orthorectified to obtain estimates of object size and velocity in real terms (Muste et al., 2008).
+Ground-based cameras also have an oblique angle of view, which means that pixel-to-meter correspondence is variable and images need to be orthorectified to obtain estimates of object size and velocity in real terms (Muste et al., 2008).
 Orthorectification refers to the process by which image distortion is removed and the image scale is adjusted to match the actual scale of the water surface.
-Translating from pixels to cartesian coordinates required us to assume that our camera follows the pinhole camera model and that the river can be assimilated to a plane of constant altitude.
+Translating from pixels to Cartesian coordinates required us to assume that our camera follows the pinhole camera model and that the river can be assimilated to a plane of constant altitude.
 Under such conditions, it is possible to translate from pixel coordinates to a metric 2D space thanks to a perspective transform assuming a virtual pinhole camera on the image and estimating the position of the camera and its principal point (center of the view).
-An example of orthorectification on a detected wood piece in a set of continuous frames and pixel coordinates (Fig 6.a) is presented in Fig 6.b in metrics coordinates.
-The transform matrix is obtained with the help of at least 4 non-colinear points (Fig 6.c blue GCPs (Ground Control Points) acquired with DGPS) from which we know both the relative 2D metric coordinates for a given water level (Fig 6.b blue points), and their corresponding localization within the image(Fig 6.a blue points).
-To achieve better accuracy, it is advised to acquire additional points and to solve the subsequent over-determined system with the help of a Least Square Regression (LSR).
+An example of orthorectification on a detected wood piece in a set of continuous frames and pixel coordinates (Fig. 6a) is presented in Fig. 6b in metric coordinates.
+The transform matrix is obtained with the help of at least four non-colinear points (Fig. 6c, blue GCPs - ground control points - acquired with DGPS) from which we know both the relative 2D metric coordinates for a given water level (Fig. 6b, blue points) and their corresponding localization within the image (Fig. 6a, blue points).
+To achieve better accuracy, it is advised to acquire additional points and to solve the subsequent overdetermined system with the help of a least square regression (LSR).
 Robust estimators such as RANSAC (Forsyth and Ponce, 2012) can be useful tools to prevent acquisition noise.
 After identifying the virtual camera position, the perspective transform matrix then becomes parameterized with the water level.
-Handling the variable water level was performed for each piece of wood, by measuring the relative height between the camera and the water level at the time of detection based on information recorded at the gauging station to which the camera was attached.
-The transformation matrix on the Ain River at the base flow elevation with the camera as the origin is shown in Fig 6.d.
-Straight lines near the edges of the image appear curved because the fisheye distortion has been corrected on this image; conversely, a straight line, in reality, is presented without any curvature in the image.
+Handling the variable water level was performed for each piece of wood by measuring the relative height between the camera and the water level at the time of detection based on information recorded at the gauging station to which the camera was attached.
+The transformation matrix on the Ain River at the base flow elevation with the camera as the origin is shown in Fig. 6d.
+Straight lines near the edges of the image appear curved because the fish-eye distortion has been corrected on this image; conversely, a straight line, in reality, is presented without any curvature in the image.